 We do not know what the preamble of the Elements consisted of when this collection of thirteen books was first compiled.
-In The Forgotten Revolution [68, pp. 323-4], Lucio Russo argues that Euclid's obscure definition of straight line is only a later addition to the Elements: in origin it is a truncated sentence from a student's crib-sheet.
+In The Forgotten Revolution [70, pp. 323-4], Lucio Russo argues that Euclid's obscure definition of straight line is only a later addition to the Elements: in origin it is a truncated sentence from a student's crib-sheet.
 The definition in the Elements is which is practically the same as the first part of

-Russo noticed this among the Definitions of Terms in Geometry attributed to Hero [41, p.
+Russo noticed the latter sentence among the Definitions of Terms in Geometry attributed to Hero [42, p.
 16, ll.
 22-4]; it means something like

-A straight line is one that equally with respect to all points on itself lies right and maximally taught between its extremities.
+A straight line is one that equally with respect to all points on itself lies right and maximally taught between its extremities.9 itself" allows for the case of an unbounded straight line, where any two points must serve as extremities for the purpose of the definition.

-The italicized part is what is missing from the Elements, though it is where the meaning of the definition lies; the reference to "all points on itself" allows for the case of an unbounded straight line, where any two points must serve as extremities for the purpose of the definition.
+The italicized part is what is missing from the Elements, though it is where the meaning of the definition lies; the reference to "all points on

-&lt;sup>8Russo's translation, as rendered in English by Silvio Levy, is "A straight (εὐθεῖα) line is a line that equally with respect to all points on itself lies straight (ὀρθή) and maximally taught between its extremities."
+9Russo's translation, as rendered in English by Silvio Levy, is "A straight (εὐθεῖα) line is a line that equally with respect to all points on itself lies straight (ὀρθή) and maximally taught between its extremities."

 Here I just want to assert the plausibility of Russo's argument.
 There is reasonable doubt about the authenticity of the definition of straight line in the Elements.
-Some understanding of straightness is needed for the conclusion in Proposition I.4 that, when points B and $\Gamma$ are made to coincide with points E and Z, then straight line B $\Gamma$ will coincide with straight line EZ.
+Some understanding of straightness is needed for the conclusion in Proposition I.4 that, when points B and Γ are made to coincide with points E and Z, then straight line B Γ will coincide with straight line EZ.
 Whether Euclid meant this understanding to be part of Postulate 1, or part of the definition of straight line, or even just part of Proposition I.4, I do not know.